jamesgurung/newsletter-builder/README.md

 # Newsletter Builder

-This is a web app which allows multiple users to contribute articles to a school newsletter.
+Newsletter Builder is a web app which allows multiple users to contribute articles to a school newsletter.

-## Setup
+### Setup

 In this guide we will use the following placeholders:
 * `<your-email-domain>` - the domain of your user email addresses, e.g. `example.com`